decrisp1252/playingCardPackage/README.md

 # playingCardPackage
-"A package for generating and managing playing card decks"
+A package for generating and managing playing card decks